How Does LendingTree Get Paid?

 • Points are valuable and easy to redeem

 Southwest Rapid Rewards points are more valuable than the average rewards point and Southwest makes them simple to redeem.
 There are no blackout dates, and you can redeem points for most Southwest flights with seats available.
-You’ll get a reliable value of around 1.4 cent per point for Wanna Getaway fares.
-Also, Southwest has a flexible cancellation policy, and will fully refund your points if you need to cancel.
+You’ll get a reliable value of around 1.4 cent per point for Basic fares.
+Also, Southwest has a flexible cancellation policy and will fully refund your points if you need to cancel.

 • Anniversary bonus

 Receive 6,000 bonus points each year after your account anniversary.
-“Account anniversary year” refers to the year beginning with your account open date through the anniversary of your account open date — and every 12 months after that.
-This bonus — which is worth around $84 by our estimates — can cover most of your annual fee each year.
+This bonus — which is worth around $84* by our estimates — can cover over half of your annual fee each year.

 • Helps earn the Southwest companion pass

 The Southwest® Rapid Rewards® Premier Business Credit Card can help you earn the highly coveted Southwest Companion Pass.
-This allows a designated person to fly with you at no cost (except taxes and fees) each time you purchase or redeem points for a Southwest flight for up to two years.
+This allows a designated person to fly with you at no cost (except taxes and fees) each time you purchase or redeem points for a Southwest flight for the following full calendar year, plus the remainder of the year in which you earned it.

 • Elite status boost

-The card can help you spend your way to A-list status with Southwest airlines with unlimited Tier Qualifying Points (TQPs).
-You’ll earn 1,500 tier qualifying points for every $10,000 you spend on your card.
+The card can help you spend your way to A-list status with Southwest Airlines with unlimited Tier Qualifying Points (TQPs).
+You’ll earn 2,000 tier-qualifying points for every $5,000 you spend on your card.
 A-list status gives you:

 • Priority boarding